 More information at network - nmcli

-Intel’s iNet wireless daemon (IWD) is preparing to retire the WPA supplicant.
+Intel’s iNet wireless daemon (iwd) is sending the WPA supplicant into well-deserved retirement.
 Only one tenth as big and much faster, iwd will be the successor.
-If you want to switch to iwd already, please refer to our manual page IWD instead of wpa_supplicant for the procedure.
+In rare cases, connections are lost with iwd.
+It is then advisable to return to the WPA supplicant.

 Plasma, Gnome, Xfce, LXQt, Cinnamon, and Xorg are shipped by siduction.